 Regional Comprehensive Economic Partnership (RCEP)

-After 8 years of negotiations, the Regional Comprehensive Economic Partnership (RCEP) was signed on November 15, 2020.
+After more than 8 years of negotiations, the Regional Comprehensive Economic Partnership (RCEP) went into effect on January 1, 2022.
 The RCEP is a free trade agreement (FTA) with 10 Association of Southeast Asian Nations (ASEAN) member states—Brunei, Burma (Myanmar), Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, Vietnam—and the five states with which ASEAN has existing FTAs—Australia, China, Japan, South Korea and New Zealand.
 Each of the member countries now will need to have the agreement approved or ratified by their parliamentary or legislative bodies.

 The RCEP would be expected to grow to more than $100 trillion by 2050, double the projected size of Trans Pacific Partnership-11 (TPP-11) economies.
 It would be the biggest free trade agreement in the world, but without the United States or any membership from the Americas.

 U.S. on Sidelines as China and Other Asia-Pacific Nations Launch Trade Pact